 Kim Silva, executive director

-Kim Silva, the executive director of Friends of Outdoor School, has been raising money since she was a six-year-old Blue Bird hawking Camp Fire candy to her neighbors.
-A refugee from the insurance and finance world, she began getting paid to raise money by hosting fabulous parties late into the night at Portland Center Stage.
-Being a morning person, Kim hung up her dancing shoes to lead the development department at Friends of Trees, then Hoyt Arboretum Friends.
+Growing up in California, Kim discovered her passion for nature while diving in ocean waves, wandering along rolling rivers, and hiking mountain trails with her grandpa and sister.
+She eventually realized that the key to protecting and loving the natural world is developing a deep connection to the land as a child, just like she did.
+A lifelong volunteer, Kim has been working in nonprofit professionally since 2000.
+After a decade in the corporate world (insurance and finance), Kim returned to her passion for community organizations, raising money and hosting fabulous parties deep into the night for Portland Center Stage.
+Being a morning person, Kim hung up her dancing shoes to lead the development department first at Friends of Trees, then at Hoyt Arboretum Friends.
 Kim holds the Certified Fundraising Executive designation, has a master's in public administration (environmental policy concentration) from Portland State University, and a B.S. in business administration (finance and insurance concentrations) from California State University, Sacramento.

 Dan Prince, Associate Director